 Netgear CM2000 cable modem: Excellent performance

 There’s one important thing about upgrading a cable modem: You only do that when you pay for the speed that’s faster than what the current one can handle.

 Well, that wasn’t my case.
 I tested the Netgear CM2000 with the same Xfinity plan of 600Mbps download and 15Mbps upload.
 And like the case of the CM600, the CM2000 delivered a slightly faster speed of around 700Mbps for download.
 So there was nothing new.

 What was also the same is the reliability.
 Before publishing this review, I had used the new modem for more than two weeks.
 And during this time, I ran into no issue at all.

 While two weeks weren’t really long for a modem, it was enough to note that the Netgear was reliable.
 You can count on it.

-Clearly, due to my cable plan constraint, I couldn’t experience faster speeds with the modem.
-That’s to say, I’m not sure it can truly deliver 2.5Gbps broadband.
+Clearly, due to my cable plan constraint, I couldn’t experience faster speeds with the modem — I wasn’t sure it could truly deliver 2.5Gbps broadband.

 But it’s my personal take that if your provider has that option, there’s no reason why it can’t.
 I tested it out with a few Multi-Gig devices and was indeed able to connect to it at 2.5Gbps.